goyeet/Data-Compressor-Decompressor/README.md

 # Lossless Data Compressor and Decompressor

 NOTE: This program is adapted from a Computer Systems and C Programming assignment.\
-(Header files provided by Profesor)
+(Header files provided by Professor)

 This C program contains code for a Huffman encoder and decoder.
 The encoder and decoder read from stdin and output to stdout unless specified to read/output using specific files.